Nick Baldwin: Early life

 He gained a BSc in Mechanical Engineering from City University (now City, University of London), studying from 1971 to 1975.
-He later gained an MSc in Economics from Birkbeck College.
+He later gained an MSc in economics from Birkbeck College.

 Career

 Powergen

 He joined Powergen in 1989.
 From 2001 to 2002 he was Chief Executive of Powergen.
 Powergen was sold to E.ON of Germany for £9.6bn, completed in January 2002.
 The UK business of National Power was bought by RWE for £3.1bn in 2000.

 Nuclear Decommissioning Authority

-He was Interim Chairman from 2007-08 of the Nuclear Decommissioning Authority.
+He was Interim Chairman from 2007 to 2008 of the Nuclear Decommissioning Authority.
 He worked there from 2004 to 2011.

 Office for Nuclear Regulation

 He became Chairman of the Office for Nuclear Regulation in 2011.
 The ONR became an independent public organisation in April 2014.

 Baldwin was appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to nuclear safety and security and to the charitable sector.

 He was replaced in the role by Mark McAllister on the 1 April 2019.